Cookie Cutter Brows

 Using stencils takes knowledge of corners, arches, tails, and illusions.
 It takes skill, artistry, and adjustment.
 With that being said, let’s talk about shape and stencils.

-First, there are three measurements, yep, three, count 'em.
+First, there are three measurements.
+Yep, three, count 'em.
 They are the base of every individual's brows.
-They are the front corner, the arch, and the tail.
-They makeup the body of the brow.
+They are the front corner, the arch, and the tail, and they makeup the body of the brow.

-The front corner starts along the side of the top of your nostril, runs along the side of your nose, straight up past the bridge of your nose, and makes a straight line to your front corner, or at least where it should be, unless you are in your forties or had over tweezed in the 90’s.
-By the way, in regards to brows, that was NOT our best brow decade.
+The front corner, or starting point of your brow starts along the inside corner of your nostril, runs along the base of the bridge of your nose to the brow.
+Unless of course you were over tweezed by your best friends big sister in the 90’s.
+By the way, that was NOT our best brow decade.

 The next measurement is your arch.
-The arch is found with an angular line from the tip of your nose, across your pupil, to your where your arch should be, or if the natural arch is already clearly established, slightly adjusted to meet it.
+The arch is found with an angular line from the tip of your nose, across your pupil, to your brow.
+Now if you already have an established arch, work with that.
+We can always adjust a bit depending on your growth.
 Identifying your front corner first gives you the natural lift that leads you your arch.
 This is the whole reason we start with the front corner.

 Last, but surly not least, the tail.
 The tails is found with an angled line from the outside corner of your nose to the outside corner of your eye, keeping the line tight to both.
-The tail will generally end up being a level, a little higher, or slightly lower, than your front corner measurement.
+The tail should be level with the front corner, but a little higher, or slightly lower is okay.
 It is the one measurement that you can adjust as necessary.

 So where do stencils come in?
 I mean, we have our measurements down, but we haven’t talked about stencils yet.